-Dr. David Finegold, the 19th President of Chatham University, has nearly 30 years of experience in higher education as a researcher, author, professor, academic dean, senior vice president and chief academic officer.
+Dr. David Finegold, the 19th President of Chatham University, has over 30 years of experience in higher education as a researcher, author, professor, academic dean, senior vice president and chief academic officer.
 He graduated summa cum laude from Harvard in 1985, and was a Rhodes Scholar at Oxford University, from which he received his DPhil in Politics in 1992.

 A renowned scholar and educational innovator, Dr. Finegold has dedicated his career to education reform, the design of high-performance organizations, and extensive comparative research on education and skill-creation systems from around the world.
 He began his career as a senior research fellow in the Centre for Education and Industry at Warwick University in England.
 He then spent four years as a social scientist for the Institute on Education and Training, a division of the RAND Corporation dedicated to improving worldwide education policy and decision-making.

 Faculty positions soon followed at the Center for Effective Organizations at the University of Southern California's Marshall School of Business, and as a founding faculty member of the life sciences-focused Keck Graduate Institute (KGI).
 The 7th of the Claremont Colleges, KGI features rigorous curricula, personalized instruction, and intensive faculty/student interactions in a vibrant residential college community.
 While at KGI, he created the business and ethics curriculum, recruited and mentored faculty, and led collaboration with the other members of this leading consortium of liberal arts colleges.